zysymu/ADDA.PyTorch-resnet/README.md

 # ADDA.PyTorch
-implement Adversarial Discriminative Domain Adapation in PyTorch
+Implementation of "Adversarial Discriminative Domain Adapation" in PyTorch

 This repo is mostly based on https://github.com/Fujiki-Nakamura/ADDA.PyTorch